pbrod/numdifftools/README.rst

 .. image:: https://readthedocs.org/projects/pip/badge/?version=latest
     :target: http://numdifftools.readthedocs.org/en/latest/

-Suite of tools written in `_Python <http://www.python.org/>`_ to solve automatic numerical differentiation problems in one or more variables.
+Numdifftools is a suite of tools written in `_Python <http://www.python.org/>`_ to solve automatic numerical differentiation problems in one or more variables.
 Finite differences are used in an adaptive manner, coupled with a Richardson extrapolation methodology to provide a maximally accurate result.
 The user can configure many options like; changing the order of the method or the extrapolation, even allowing the user to specify whether complex-step, central, forward or backward differences are used.

 The methods provided are: